dn-vm/dnvm/README.md

 ```
 usage: dnvm <command> [<args>]

-    install    Install a new SDK
+    track          Start tracking a new channel
+    selfinstall    Install dnvm to the local machine
     update         Update the installed SDKs or dnvm itself
     list           List installed SDKs
     select         Select the active SDK directory
+    untrack        Remove a channel from the list of tracked channels
+    uninstall      Uninstall an SDK
 ```